Tag Archive for: emtt

 Dr. Carrie Jose, Physical Therapist and Mechanical Pain Expert, owns CJ Physical Therapy & Pilates in Portsmouth, NH and writes for Seacoast Media Group.
 To request one of her free guides for back or knee pain – visit her website: cjphysicaltherapy.com – or call 603-380-7902

-How I’d Rehab Jayson Tatum’s Achilles Repair (And Why Regenerative Therapy Would Be My First Move)
+How I’d Rehab Jayson Tatum’s Achilles Repair with Regenerative Therapy

 If I were lucky enough to be on Jayson Tatum’s rehab team following his Achilles tendon repair, I’d be pulling out all the stops to help him recover quickly, fully, and most importantly, safely.
 An Achilles injury is no joke – even for the fittest, most elite athletes in the world.
 But with the right approach and the right technology, a full recovery and return to play is possible.
 The key lies in combining solid, daily rehab with the best science-backed tools we have today.
 And in my opinion, regenerative therapy should be at the center of any post-surgical rehab protocol.
 That means making strategic use of shockwave therapy and EMTT (Extracorporeal Magnetotransduction Therapy) from day one.